samsheffield/Level_Design/docs/week6.md

 [Google Forms](https://www.google.com/forms/about/) is pretty good for this and easy to set up.

-### Evaluate your playtets
+### Evaluate your playtest
-Don't forget to assess you playtets and determine how to move forward:
+Don't forget to assess your playtest and determine how to move forward:
 - What was successful and how can you amplify this?
 - What can you actually fix?
 - What should be removed because it doen't work and can't be fixed?